An Acquired Taste

 Voice quiet, somber, he asked, “You ever find out who did it?”

-Jason was grinning like a maniac.
+“He didn’t answer my text,” Jason said simply, raising his head from the scope.
+“Saw him put his phone away and everything.
+You know how I feel about being left on read.”
+He grinned like a maniac.
 It was all the drama of a high school romance, with a hundred times the tactical precision.
 Actually, he didn’t think high school needed much of any tactical precision.
-His memory was still a bit fuzzy on that one.
+His memory was still fuzzy on that one.

 “So—what?”
 Cody exclaimed.
 “Did you shoot him?!”